fscelliott/docsdonewell/_posts/2022-01-18-developer-self-serve.md

 Getting access
 ---

-Getting access was easy; there was a self-serve signup link at https://www.theneo.io/.
+Getting access was easy; there was a free self-serve signup link at [https://www.theneo.io/](https://www.theneo.io/).

 Experience
 ---